 “I feel like America needs to invest in America.
 That’s one of the main things.
 So if we’re talking about growing our country and bringing things back, then we need to manufacture here, we need to support small businesses.
 It’s a billion dollars that’s generated in America every year and it’s mainly outsourced or in another country.
 So we need to keep the dollars right here in our country and start generating them.
 You should support a small business because that’s how businesses grow.
 Walmart’s a big business because you know what?
 One day they started with one store and now they have hundreds of stores.
 So in order for businesses to grow, you have to actually support them.
 You can’t just go for the mainstream.”

-Learn more about Angelique Michelle at her official website here.
+Learn more about Angelique Michelle and her app here here.

 You can email Chris Yandek at ChrisYandek@CYInterview.com